-Everyday Jain religious practice ranges from darśan and temple worship $(p\bar{u}j\bar{a})$ to fasting (tapas) and attending lectures on Jainism.
-Given the flexibility and fluidity of Jain practices, it is not surprising to see that the COVID-19 pandemic has been impacting the everyday religious activities of various Jains differently.
-In general, the way the COVID-19 has been impacting the religious activities of Jains depended on how their daily religious practice looked like before the pandemic, their technological literacy, amount of free time, social networks, and their level of engagement in local and (inter)national Jain communities.
+Everyday Jain religious practice ranges from darśan and temple worship ($p\bar{u}j\bar{a}$) to fasting [39] (tap) and attending lectures on Jainism.
+Given the flexibility and fluidity of Jain practice, it is not surprising to see that the COVID-19 pandemic has been impacting the everyday religious activities of various Jains differently.
+In general, the way the COVID-19 has been impacting the religious activities of Jains depend on how their daily religious practice looked like before the pandemic, their technological literacy, amount of free time, social networks, and their level of engagement in local and (inter)national Jain communities.